maminio/front-end-practical-test/vampify/README.md

 	https://github.com/maminio/front-practical-test.git
 	2. Create and checkout a branch with your first name and date id: 2020/12/25 => 20201225
 	3. Start up the client buy running `yarn start`.
-	5. The WebApp should be accessible from `http://team9.local`

 ## 2. Website health status